Herbal Supplement Scams

 So why does this happen?

 Supplements are NOT tested like drugs.
-There is no government agency that checks to make sure they work.
+No government agency checks to make sure they work.
 Dosages are not verified.
 Ingredients are not confirmed.
 Claims on the label are left entirely up to the supplement company.

 Supplement companies are NOT regulated by the Food and Drug Administration (FDA).
 They are NOT regulated by the United States Department of Agriculture (USDA).
 The government only steps in once they start hearing complaints of injury or death.